Terms and Conditions

 (b) for fraud or fraudulent misrepresentation or any other liability that cannot be lawfully limited.

-13.1 Without affecting any other right or remedy available to it, either party may terminate the Agreement with immediate effect by giving written notice to the other party if:
+12.3 Without affecting any other right or remedy available to it, either party may terminate this Agreement with immediate effect by giving written notice to the other party:

-(b) the other party commits a material breach of any other term of the Agreement which breach is irremediable or (if such breach is remediable) fails to remedy that breach within a period of 14 days after being notified in writing to do so;
+(a) if the other party commits a material breach of any other term of this Agreement which breach is irremediable or (if such breach is remediable) fails to remedy that breach within a period of 14 days after being notified in writing to do so;

-13.2 On termination of the Agreement for any reason:
+12.4 On termination of this Agreement for any reason:

 (a) all licences granted to the Customer shall immediately terminate and the Customer shall immediately cease all use of the Platform;

 (b) each party shall return and make no further use of any equipment, property and other items (and all copies of them) belonging to the other party; and

 (c) any rights, remedies, obligations or liabilities of the parties that have accrued up to the date of termination, including the right to claim damages in respect of any breach of this Agreement which existed at or before the date of termination shall not be affected or prejudiced.

 13.1 Unless otherwise stated, all notices in connection with this Agreement shall be in writing and sent by post to the other party’s offices (as stated on the Order Form) or by email to: (1) firstname.lastname@example.org, for notices to BridgeU; and (2) the email address stated on the Order Form, for notices to the Customer.